Keto Beef Pho

 two bowls of pho with a little bit of sauce sauce in a bowl and noodles near

-The key to making restaurant worthy keto beef pho is to slowly cook the beef bone broth for hours.
-This will allow us to get the most flavorful broth when its steeps with cinnamon, cloves, anise, ginger and fish sauce.
+The key to making restaurant-worthy beef pho is to slowly cook the bone broth for hours.
+This gives you the most flavorful broth as it steeps with cinnamon, cloves, anise, ginger and fish sauce.

-Pho is made keto by the hearts of palm noodles that we add at the end.
-These noodles are very low in carbs and are gluten free as they are made from hearts of palm.
-Finish is flavorful soup with your favorite vegetables, thinly sliced and some shaved beef.
+We keep this pho low carb with hearts of palm noodles added at the end.
+These noodles are very low in carbs and gluten-free.
+Finish this flavorful soup with your favorite vegetables, thinly sliced, and some shaved beef.

-This keto beef pho recipe is also a keto dinner that you can make ahead.
-Simply make your beef broth ahead of time and have your vegetables prepped and ready to go for the night you want to have beef pho.
+This beef pho is also a great dinner to make ahead.
+Simply make your broth ahead of time and have your vegetables prepped and ready to go for the night you want it.

 bright display of keto pho with hearts of palm noodles and zoodles in the side